posburn/tidbyt_WordOfTheDay/README.md

 # Word of the Day for Tidbyt
-A Tidbyt app that displays the word of the day from the Merriam-Webster site
+A [Tidbyt](https://tidbyt.com) app that displays the [Word of the Day](https://www.merriam-webster.com/word-of-the-day) from the Merriam-Webster site

 ![](https://github.com/posburn/tidbyt_WordOfTheDay/blob/main/wordOfTheDay.gif)